MohauMushi/FluxStore-App/README.md

 ### Server-Side Rendering

 - Product data is rendered on the server using Next.js server components.
-- Individual product data is loaded via fetch from individual product endpoints.
+- The application parses the URL on page load to apply any search, filter, and sort parameters.

 ### Loading States

-- Implement loading states while new data is being fetched.
+- Loading states are implemented while new data is being fetched.

+### Optimization

+- SEO is improved with the addition of meta tags.
+- Dynamic meta data (title & description) is generated for each product.
+- Images are optimized using Next.js built-in features like next/image.
+- Data fetching in server components uses caching strategies to reduce redundant requests.

 ## Contributing